Agencies Responsible for regulating drones in Tennessee

 How do I get authorization to fly in controlled airspace in Tennessee?

-Low Altitude Authorization and Notification Capability (LAANC), which is run by the FAA, is the only way to get permission to fly in controlled airspace.
+The FAA runs Low Altitude Authorization and Notification Capability (LAANC).
+It is the only way to get permission to fly in controlled airspace.

-LAANC is available to pilots operating under the Small UAS Rule Part 107 or under the exception for Recreational Flyers.
+LAANC is available to drone pilots.
+It applies if you are operating under the Small UAS Rule Part 107.
+And it applies if you are operating under the exception for Recreational Flyers.

-You can get access through one of the FAA Approved LAANC UAS Service Suppliers.
+You can get access through one of the FAA-approved LAANC UAS Service Suppliers.
 Some providers have apps that can be used to apply for approval in near-real time.

 There are two ways to use LAANC:

-- Submit a near real-time authorization request for operations under 400 feet in controlled airspace around airports (available to Part 107 Pilots and Recreational Flyers).
+- Submit a near real-time authorization request for operations.
+Applies to flights under 400 feet in controlled airspace around airports.
+This is available to Part 107 Pilots and Recreational Flyers.

-- Submit a “further coordination request” if you need to fly above the designated altitude ceiling in a UASFacility Map, up to 400 feet.
+- Submit a “further coordination request.”
+This applies if you need to fly above the designated altitude ceiling in a UAS Facility Map, up to 400 feet.

-- You can apply up to 90 days before a flight, and the approval is coordinated manually through the FAA (available to Part 107 pilots only).
+- You can apply up to 90 days before a flight.
+The approval is coordinated manually through the FAA.
+This is available to Part 107 pilots only.

 LAANC is available at 726 airports.
-If you want to fly in controlled airspace near airports not offering LAANC, you can use the manual process to apply for authorization.
+Use the manual process to apply for authorizations for airports not offering LAANC.

 Notes for recreational drone pilots flying for fun in Tennessee